DerStoecki/openems/io.openems.edge.relays.module.api/readme.md

 ## Description

-The RelaysModule provides the Id and Mcp on it's Module, called by the actual Relaysdevice.
+The RelaysModule provides the Id and Mcp on it's Module, called by the actual Relays-device.

 ## Example